runeanielsen/open-ftth-api-gateway/Documentation/GraphQL API/Utility Network/Place Span Equipment In Route Network Mutation.md

 }
 ```

+## Params
+ManufacturerId, markingInfo and namingInfo is optionally.
+The rest is mandatory.

+## Description
 The mutation first sends a RegisterWalkOfInterest command to the Route Network service.

 Hereafter it sends a PlaceSpanEquipmentInRouteNetwork command to the Utility Network service.

 ## Ok result
 ```json